Heeded alarms may have limited deaths in Ohio tornadoes

 Hospitals reported that as many as 130 people were injured after the tornadoes pounded communities in and around Dayton on Monday night amid a severe weather outbreak.

+The Memorial day tornadoes were followed Tuesday night by a vicious storm that tore through the Kansas City area, spawning more tornadoes that damaged homes and injured at least 12 people.
+The storms were among 53 twisters that forecasters said may have touched down Monday across eight states stretching eastward from Idaho and Colorado.

+Tornado warnings stretched as far east as New York City and the National Weather Service confirmed a touchdown in Pennsylvania.

-Officials said more fatalities were prevented by people doing what they were supposed to do when the tornadoes were heading their way.
+The past couple of weeks have seen unusually high tornado activity in the U.S. Officials said more fatalities have been prevented by people doing what they were supposed to do when the tornadoes were heading their way.

 In hard-hit Celina, site of the only Ohio fatality, Fire Chief Douglas Wolters cited alerts people received on their phones and extensive coverage by TV meteorologists ahead of the storm, giving residents a 10-minute warning.